 If a loved one has not been diagnosed with six months or less to live or meet other hospice criteria, Crossroads Hospice & Palliative Care may still be able to offer support through its palliative care program.
 The palliative care team partners with a family’s physician to provide additional pain and symptom management in the home.
 Palliative care is covered by Medicare, Medicaid, and most private insurance.
 It is advised that families contact call their insurance companies for information on possible copays or deductibles.
 Palliative care can be provided at any stage of a serious illness.

-To find the answers to typical hospice questions or to schedule a consultation, please call 1-888-564-3405.
+Learn more about the eligibility criteria for hospice now.
+Or to schedule a consultation, please call 1-888-564-3405.
 Crossroads is available 24 hours a day, 7 days a week, 365 days a year to admit patients and provide care.

 If you found this information helpful, please share it with your network and community.
 Copyright © 2017 Crossroads Hospice & Palliative Care.
 All rights reserved.